If you’re looking for the most up-to-date sales funnel statistics, you’ve come to the right place.

 That brings results in your business or that of clients.

-One of the great things about understanding the concept of sales funnels is the usefulness in visualizing your customer sales journey from the awareness stage down to the conversion stage.
+One of the great things about understanding the concept of sales funnels is the usefulness of visualizing your customer sales journey from the awareness stage down to the conversion stage.

 Which allows you to easily ascend them up to your value ladder.